-Candidates must submit at least two student evaluations per semester, along with analyses of these evaluations, for the recontracting period under review.
-As per the TRMOA section 2.65, student perception of the teaching/learning experience (student evaluations) will be collected in at least two course sections of the candidate's choice once per semester during the last five (5) weeks of each semester of the current recontracting period throughout probationary service (courses taught during summer session may also be included, and those evaluations are to be collected during the last week of each summer course).
+In accordance with the PMOA section 4.1123, student perception of the teaching/learning experience (student evaluations) will be collected in at least two sections of the candidate's choice once per semester during the last five (5) weeks of each semester for two academic years preceding the promotion application.

-- The candidate's analyses of the student evaluations will be reviewed by the Committee to assist in determining the candidate's teaching effectiveness and growth as a teacher. - Where possible, the candidate should submit evaluations demonstrating a range of effective teaching in a variety of courses. - All course evaluations from semesters prior to the current period of review should be included in the supplemental folder. - The departmentally approved student evaluation form(s) will be the standard measure of student perceptions. - The Writing Arts Department places great emphasis on teaching during the hiring, and tenuring processes.
+- The candidate's analyses of the student evaluations will be reviewed by the Committee to assist in determining the candidate's teaching effectiveness and growth as a teacher. - Where possible, the candidate should submit evaluations demonstrating a range of effective teaching in a variety of courses. - All course evaluations from semesters prior to the current period of review should be included in the supplemental folder. - The departmentally approved student evaluation form(s) will be the standard measure of student perceptions. - The Writing Arts Department places great emphasis on teaching during the hiring, tenuring, and promotion processes.
 We recognize that teaching is both a skill to be honed through accumulation of knowledge and an art to be perfected through practice and adaptation of various methodologies.
-It has been our policy to hire individuals who already show evidence of being gifted teachers; therefore, we do not expect or require a record of increasingly higher scores on student evaluations, or a record of increasing praise on peer evaluations.

-Response to teaching evaluations may highlight successes and challenges related to diversity, equity, and inclusion.
+It has been our policy to hire individuals who already show evidence of being gifted teachers; therefore, we do not expect or require a record of increasingly higher scores on student evaluations, or a record of increasing praise on peer evaluations. - Response to teaching evaluations may highlight successes and challenges related to diversity, equity, and inclusion.